Nitrokey/nitrokey-documentation/source/components/nethsm/pkiproxy.rst

 1. Open the PKI Proxy main window.
 2. Change to the **Settings** tab.
-3. Make sure the checkbox **Enable TLS** is checked and an apropriate certificate is used.
+3. Make sure the checkbox **Enable TLS** is checked and an appropriate certificate is used.
 4. Change to the **Users** tab.
 5. Create a new user by clicking on the **New...** button.
    Choose an authentication type which is supported by all clients.